CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-4.md

 1. In the Visual Studio Code activity bar, click the GitHub Copilot Chat icon to open the GitHub Copilot Chat window.

-1. At the bottom of the GitHub Copilot Chat window, in the **Ask Copilot a question or type / for topics** text box, type a coding-related question, then press Enter.
+1. At the bottom of the GitHub Copilot Chat window, in the **Ask Copilot or type / for commands** text box, type a coding-related question, then press Enter.
 For instance, type "Write a Terraform code for deploying a storage account to Azure with the code explanation".

    ![](../media/create-terraform.png)